Pakistan Movement

-Instrumental in establishing a base for the Pakistan Movement was the Aligarh Movement, which consisted of several reforms by Sir Syed Ahmed Khan that ultimately promoted a system of Western-style scientific education among the subcontinent's Muslims, seeking to enrich and vitalise their society, culture, and religious thought as well as protect it.
-Khan's efforts fostered Muslim nationalism in South Asia and went on to provide both the Pakistan Movement and later the country that it would yield with its leadership.
+Instrumental in establishing a base for the Pakistan Movement was the Aligarh Movement, which consisted of several reforms by Sir Syed Ahmed Khan that ultimately promoted a system of Western-style scientific education among Indian Muslims, seeking to enrich and vitalise their society, culture, and religious thought as well as protect it.
+Khan's efforts fostered Indian Muslim nationalism and went on to provide both the Pakistan Movement and later the country that it would yield with its leadership.

 Several prominent Urdu poets, such as Muhammad Iqbal, used speech, literature, and poetry as a powerful tool for Muslim political awareness; Iqbal is often called the spiritual father of Muslim nationalist thought in his era.
 The role of British India's ulama, however, was divided into two groups: the first group, denoted by the ideals of Hussain Ahmad Madani, was convinced by the concept of composite nationalism, which argued against religious nationalism on the basis of India's historic identity as a nation of ethnic, cultural, linguistic, and religious diversity; while the second group, denoted by the ideals of Ashraf Ali Thanwi, was a proponent of the perceived uniqueness of the Muslim way of life and accordingly played a significant role in the Pakistan Movement.
 Likewise, a number of Muslim political parties were split over their support, or lack thereof, for an independent Muslim state.
-Among the most prominent of these parties was Jamiat Ulema-e-Hind, which was opposed to a separate Muslim homeland, and from which a pro-separatist group of Islamic scholars, led by Shabbir Ahmad Usmani, founded the breakaway Jamiat Ulema-e-Islam to support the Pakistan Movement.
+Among the most prominent of these parties was Jamiat Ulema-e-Hind, which was Opposition to the partition of India, and from which a pro-separatist group of Islamic scholars, led by Shabbir Ahmad Usmani, founded the breakaway Jamiat Ulema-e-Islam to support the Pakistan Movement.

-The ultimate objective of the Pakistan Movement, led by the All-India Muslim League, was achieved with the partition of the subcontinent on 14 August 1947, when the Radcliffe Line officially demarcated the Dominion of Pakistan over two non-contiguous swaths of territory, which would later be organised as East Pakistan and West Pakistan, with the former comprising East Bengal and the latter comprising Baluchistan, the North-West Frontier, Sind, West Punjab, and various princely states (Note: Azad Kashmir and Northern Areas (now called Gilgit-Baltistan) were not integrated into the province of West Pakistan, and were ruled separately by the federal government) and inheriting British Raj's borders with Afghanistan and Iran.
+The ultimate objective of the Pakistan Movement, led by the All-India Muslim League, was achieved with the partition of British India on 14 August 1947, when the Radcliffe Line officially demarcated the Dominion of Pakistan over two non-contiguous swaths of territory, which would later be organised as East Pakistan and West Pakistan, with the former comprising East Bengal and the latter comprising Baluchistan, the North-West Frontier, Sind, West Punjab, and various princely states (Note: Azad Kashmir and Northern Areas (now called Gilgit-Baltistan) were not integrated into the province of West Pakistan, and were ruled separately by the federal government) and inheriting British India's borders with Afghanistan and Iran.
 In 1971, however, the Bangladesh Liberation War resulted in the dissolution of East Pakistan, which seceded from West Pakistan to become present-day Bangladesh.